The Trust – our Trustees

 John is the Corporate and Business Planning Manager at London South Bank University, previously working as a strategic project manager and as a departmental manager.

 John has worked in administration in the Arts, as Facilities Manager at Riverside Studios and Building Manager at the Whitechapel Art Gallery.
 He has also a trustee of the Association of University Adminstrators (AUA), an educational charity for the development of professional services staff in Higher Education.

 Kevin is currently the Master of the Public Relations Guild (company without livery).

-Chris chairs Sheerness Enhancement Association for Leisure (SEAL), successfully delivering much needed town improvements.
-He has established an annual open air film festival and delivered parties for local children.
+Chris is the founder and chair of the charity, Sheerness Enhancement Association for Leisure (SEAL), successfully delivering much needed town improvements.
+They have established an annual open air film festival and delivered parties for local children.